-7. Bring origami paper, nail polish, and a blank journal.
+7. Bring origami paper, pens, and a blank journal.
 Vietnam, Thailand, Cambodia; if you can speak all these languages well then my hats off to you.
 Chances are you can’t and therefor non-verbal communication will become your fall back plan.
 So bring a way to connect, why not sit down and teach someone how to make an origami box?
-Paint a little girls nails?
 Give a young kid the chance to draw a picture of his home?
 Trust me you’ll receive smiles instead of stares.

 Shared experiences are the best ways to connect with the local culture.